alakshyam/hpsm-restapi-alerting-extension/README.md

 ## Support
-For any questions or feature request, please contact [Alakshya M](mailto:alakshya.m@gmail.com).
+For any questions or changes or feature request, please contact [Alakshya M](mailto:alakshya.m@gmail.com).

 ### Note:
 This alerting extension is based on the existing https://github.com/Appdynamics/servicenow-api-alerting-extension.
 Thanks to the authors of the extension!